OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Dynamic Analysis

-After installing the App and also while using it, it should be checked if any warnings are shown to the user, that have an education purpose.
+After installing the App and also while using it, it should be checked if any warnings are shown to the user, that have an educational purpose.
 **...TODO...**

 #### Remediation